History of PACE and On Lok’s Complete Health Services

 Congressional legislation made On Lok’s waivers permanent and authorized similar waivers for community-based organizations replicating the model.
 On Lok’s groundbreaking model of coordinated service delivery and innovative financing began replication under the new name, the Program of All-inclusive Care for the Elderly (PACE).

-30th Street Senior Center became part of the On Lok family of services under an agreement with the California Pacific Medical Center.
+30th Street Senior Center became part of the On Lok family of complete health services under an agreement with the California Pacific Medical Center.
 30th Street Senior Center provided bilingual and bicultural services to San Francisco seniors since 1979.
 The existing 30th Street services, including nutrition program, senior services, adult day health center, and Alzheimer’s program, continued.

 In the Balanced Budget Act of 1997, PACE became a permanent provider type under Medicare and a state option under Medicaid.
 Thus, the undertaking that started with a few dedicated people in San Francisco had blossomed to become a nationwide movement whose continued goal is to create a better life for the frail elderly.